 Improves mood

 We all know what it’s like when we’ve had a bad sleep.
-You wake up feeling cranky right from the get-go, and often it goes downhill from there.
-According to research, some of this crankiness stems from insufficient sleep preventing our brains from processing positive emotions.
+You wake up feeling cranky right from the get-go, and often, it goes downhill from there.
+Research shows that lack of sleep makes it harder for your brain to process positive emotions, which can make you cranky and irritable.

 Improves focus and productivity